GameWorks6969/storys/Who did patrick's homework? | #1.md

 sound it out by each letter."**
 \
 \
-      When it came to maths, Patrick was out of luck. **"What are Time Tables?"** the elf shrieked. **"We elves never need that.
+      As a matter of fact, (I need a break I will continue this so pls wait) When it came to maths, Patrick was out of luck. **"What are Time Tables?"** the elf shrieked. **"We elves never need that.
 And addition and subtractiob and division and fractions?
 Here, sit down